 Pots (30 cm in diameter) were filled with sterilized sandy clay soil (1:1 w/w), by 5% formalin solution, and covered with plastic polyethylene and kept for about 7 days before sowing.
-Fungal inocula were grown on sterilized barley grains and sand medium (30 g barley grains + 10 g sand + 30 ml water) and incubated at 25+2°C for two weeks.
-Soil infestation was carried out using the inoculum was mixed thoroughly with the soil in each pot with about 5 g of inoculum per each pot (each pot contain 5 kg soil) Abd El-Rahman, (2001), then watered and left for one week to secure establishment of the inoculated fungi.
-Control pots were filled with the same soil mixed with the same amount of grains-sand sterilized barley medium without inoculation (non-infested soil).
-A set of four pots, with 10 seeds per pots, was used for each tested fungus.
+Fungal inocula were grown on sterilized barley grains and sand medium (30 g barley grains + 10 g sand + 30 ml water) and incubated at $25\pm2^{\circ}$ C for two weeks.
+Soil infestation was carried out using the inoculum was mixed thoroughly with the soil in each pot with about 5 g of inoculum per each pot (each pot contain 5 kg soil) (Abd El-Rahman, 2001), then watered and left for one week to secure establishment of the inoculated fungi.
+Control pots were filled with the same soil mixed with the same amount of sterilized barley grains-sand medium without inoculation (non-infested soil).A set of four pots, with 10 seeds per pots, was used for each tested fungus.
 Soybean cultivar seeds (Crawford) were surface sterilized using 1% sodium hypochlorite solution for 2 minutes, washed with sterilized water, dried and sown at a depth of about 2 cm and watered regularly every 3 days under greenhouse conditions.
 Pre and post emergence damping of was estimated after 10 and 20 days from sowing, respectively.
-Disease severity was estimated after 21 days from sowing according to the scale from 0 to 4 reported by Dorrance et al. (2003).
-Disease severity was carried out based on a scale from 0 (no visible damage) to 4 (completely destroyed roots) according to Dorrance et al. (2003) as follows:
+Disease severity was estimated after 21 days from sowing according to the scale from 0 to 4 which reported by Dorrance et al. (2003).
+Finally, length of seedlings (cm), fresh and dry weights of shoot and root (g) were estimated after 30 days from sowing.